SODA BLONDE play Cyprus Avenue on Sunday 5th of December, with support from Shobsy.

-SODA BLONDE ANNOUNCE THEIR
+SODA BLONDE RELEASE THEIR DEBUT ALBUM

-The debut album from Soda Blonde may be called Small Talk, but if there’s one thing the Dubliners do not do, it’s mince words.
+The debut album from Soda Blonde may be called Small Talk (out now via Velveteen Records), but if there’s one thing the Dubliners do not do, it’s mince words.

 “To put it simply, Small Talk is about life in our 20’s,” says Faye O’Rourke, Soda Blonde’s enigmatic front woman.
 “Every part of us is in here, both subliminally and literally.
 Lyrically, this record is like a collection

 All four band members (O’Rourke, guitarist Adam O’Regan, drummer Dylan Lynch and bassist Donagh Seaver-O’Leary) are seasoned musicians, despite their youth.
 They have been playing together since their early teens, with their previous band – the internationally renowned Little Green Cars, whose seminal debut album skyrocketed to number one on the Irish album charts.
 O’Rourke is the first to admit that when Little Green Cars called it a day, she felt lost.
 But a career shift for the four musicians wasn’t in the cards – and Small Talk is self-evident proof, different than anything the group have released before, but carrying on its back all the things they’ve learned.

 Wholly unafraid to admit her flaws and defiant in the face of the world’s misconceptions, O’Rourke litters the songs on Small Talk with tension, playing with the reliability of personal experience.
 While examining the intricacies of big subjects – religion versus science; good versus bad; fate versus choice– Small Talk also seeks to unpack O’Rourke’s own conditioning.
 Self-assuredness grapples with societal pressures, anger battles it out with contentment, and frustration with a divide – between personal relationships and the world at large – is ever-present.

 “With feminism on one shoulder and trans-generational Catholic guilt on the other, it’s hard to find your way as an Irish woman,” O’Rourke says.
 “The truth is, I’ve found that process of deprogramming myself extremely hard, and now I lie somewhere between the past and future.